Chaffinch Factfile

 The Chaffinch is the second most common breeding bird in the UK, and also one of the tamest.
-Indeed, when fed regularly in gardens this colourful finch will come incredibly close to humans, and to the point they can, sometimes, be fed from the hand.
-The male bird dons spectacular coloured plumage in comparison to the much drabber female bird, with the male’s colours becoming even more pronounced as the breeding season approaches, then losing some of the lustre after it finishes.
-The species is very easy to attract to gardens and eats a wide range of foods, though tends to prefer feeding on the ground or table rather than hanging feeders, though will use feeders with circular perches (they find straight perches difficult to balance on).
+Indeed, when fed regularly in gardens, this colourful finch will come incredibly close to humans, and to the point they can, sometimes, be fed from the hand.
+The male Chaffinch has a much more colourful plumage in comparison to the much drabber female bird, with the male’s colours becoming even more pronounced as the breeding season approaches, then losing some of the lustre after it finishes.
+Chaffinches are very easy to attract to gardens and will eat a wide range of foods, though tend to prefer feeding on the ground or a bird table rather than hanging feeders, though will readily use hanging feeders with circular perches as they act as something of a platform (they find straight perches difficult to balance on).

 Video footage of Chaffinches